DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 # Reverse proxy

-No need.
+No need.<br>
 There is no website managment.
-There is no accessing it through port 80 or 443.
+There is no accessing it through port 80 or 443.<br>
-Just clients connecting through port 25565 and that does not go through reverse proxy.
+Just clients connecting through port 25565 and that does not go through reverse proxy.<br>
 But you **must forwarded 25565** on your firewall to your docker host.

 # Plugins